iNPUTmice/p2/README.md

 # Conversations Push Proxy
-A [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html) app server that relays push messages between the user’s server and Googles Firebase Cloud Messaging.
+An [XEP-0357: Push Notifications](https://xmpp.org/extensions/xep-0357.html) app server that relays push messages between the user’s server and Googles Firebase Cloud Messaging.

 ## Background
 Due to restrictions in Firebase Cloud Messaging (and most other push services) only the developer can create push notifications for theirs apps.
 For this reason a user’s server wouldn’t be able to wake up a user’s device directly but has to proxy that wake up signal through the infrastructure of the app developer.